King James Only? The Controversy over Bible Translations

 Some people get all serious and accusatory over this issue and defend the King James as the only inspired translation of the scripture - implying that all other translations are tools of the devil.
 They spread fear among the Body, claiming to have some inside knowledge about the mind of God on the matter.
 It's pretty lame if you ask me.
 I can read the original Greek and Hebrew.
 So the argument doesn't make much sense to me.
 Most major translations are very close to the originals, so it is hard for me to understand what all the fuss is about.
 The differences are minor for the most part.

 Most advocates of the King James only version of the Bible are also rabid anti-Catholics, which is rather ironic.
 You see, the King James version was translated from Greek texts which use the Latin Vulgate version as a corrective.
 The Latin Vulgate was held in Roman Catholic hands for centuries.
 It is the Catholic version of the scriptures these KJV advocates defend!
 Yet these same anti-Catholics prefer the King James version to any modern version where Protestant scholars have actually gone back and found the most ancient texts that had none of the later Latin, Roman Catholic additions [not that there were many].
 The point is, would you rather have a text held and passed down through monkish hands, dominated by the Roman hierarchy?
 Or would you rather have the most ancient Greek texts, untouched by Roman hands?
-(For a fuller discussion of the textual sources of the KJV click here)

 That argument is a bit 'tongue in cheek' for narrow minded individuals, but it should serve its full effect in showing the logical inconsistency of such a blind worship of a translation rather than true worship of the One who Authored the originals in the first place.